Cookie Notice

 Additionally, real-time data analysis is a competitive advantage.
 Organizations that are able to collect and process data immediately or near-instantaneously as it is generated will have an edge.

-Let’s take a closer look at how unstructured, semi-structured and structured data impact an organization.
+Let’s take a closer look at how unstructured data, semi-structured data and structured data impact an organization.

 Examples of unstructured data and their file formats include: